top of page

 Pinecones from ponderosa, spruce, Scots, and Austrian pine, and spruce tips.

 Pinecones aren’t the only wild foods that will work for this method!
-In the same vein, spruce, fir, and pine tips (the new growth) also work great for this.
-I’ve also used pollen cones, which are way more abundant and available than seed cones.
+Similarly, spruce, fir, and pine tips (the new growth) also work great.
+I’ve also used pollen cones, which are more abundant and available than seed cones.
 Any fruit will work as well!
 I made some wild plum syrup that was amazing!
 Start experimenting and get creative with it.
 You might be surprised by what you end up making!

 I can’t think of a process that has a better simplicity-to-delicious-outcome ratio!
 The hardest part is waiting for the syrup to be finished.